The complete guide to travel policy compliance

 It’s recommended to continually update your policy and improve if needed.
-As time goes on and your company gains more experience with business travel, solutions to problems may arise more easily.
+As time goes on and your company gains more experience with business travelling, solutions to problems may arise more easily.

 Incentives are a great way to motivate employees to engage and comply with a travel policy.
-Consider dividing the surplus travel budget as a yearly bonus or acknowledging best travel practices and best destinations reached via business travel.
+You can consider dividing the surplus travel budget as a yearly bonus or acknowledging the best travel practices and the best destinations reached via business travel.

-You can measure travel policy compliance through numbers—like budget estimates—and by sending traveling employees questionnaires upon their return.
+You can measure travel policy compliance through numbers – like budget estimates – and by sending travelling employees a questionnaire at their return.

 But travel policy compliance is an important element all around.
 The benefits of encouraging it are: